Co-de-iT/froGH/README.md

 ![froGH](https://raw.githubusercontent.com/Co-de-iT/froGH/master/media/frog-and-grasshopper-darwin-wiggett.jpg)
 photo (c) Darwin Wigget

-> “More fun than a frog in a glass of milk.”
+> “Frogs have it made, they get to eat what bugs them.”
-> ― Bob Weir
+> ― Anonymous

 # froGH
 Ah... that should have been "for GH" but we're so lazy that we misspelled and didn't bother correcting.